Fidelity lobbies SEC to approve Bitcoin ETF in private meeting By Cointelegraph - Up News Info

-Multinational financial services firm Fidelity Investments has pressed the U.S. Securities and Exchange Commission to approve its exchange-traded fund (EFT).
+Multinational financial services firm Fidelity Investments has pressed the United States Securities and Exchange Commission to approve its exchange-traded fund (ETF).

 A private meeting was held on Sept.
-8 between Fidelity Digital Assets President Tom Jessop, six of the firm’s executives and several SEC officials.
+8 among Fidelity Digital Assets president Tom Jessop, six of the firm’s executives and several SEC officials.
 The finance executives laid out a number of reasons why the regulator should approve the investment product.
-These include increased demand for digital assets and related products, the prevalence of similar funds in other countries, and the rise of Bitcoin adoption.
+These include increased demand for digital assets and related products, the prevalence of similar funds in other countries, and the rise of Bitcoin (BTC) adoption.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.